jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Information Disclosure: the revelation or distribution of private, confidential, or controlled information to external or unauthorized entities
   - Denial of Service (DoS): an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding
   - Elevation of privilege: an attack where a limited user account is transformed into an account with greater privileges, powers, and access
+  - STRIDE is threat categorization model; threat categorization is an important part of app threat modeling
 - **Process for Attack Simulation and Threat Analysis (PASTA)**: a seven-stage threat modeling methodology:
   - Stage I: Definition of the Objectives (DO) for the Analysis of Risk
   - Stage II: Definition of the Technical Scope (DTS)